SINTEF/PySilCam/torch_tools/README.rst

 --------

 * There is a header.tfl.txt file, which contains a list of classes.
 This could be renamed and maybe change to a standard config file or such.
+* Unsure why we read possible classes when loading model.
+Could this be removed?
+* In Dockerfile we have: ENV SILCAM_MODEL_PATH /testdata/COAPNetTorch/COAPNet_model.pt, why?